Understanding Parkinson's Disease -- Diagnosis and Treatment

 Most Parkinson's disease treatments aim to restore the proper balance of the neurotransmitters acetylcholine and dopamine by increasing dopamine levels.
-Drugs are the standard way of doing this, but many patients, as their disease worsens, may be candidates for having a brain stimulator surgically implanted.
+Drugs are the standard way of doing this, but many patients, as their disease worsens, may be candidates for implantation of a brain stimulator.

 Conventional Medicine for Parkinson's Disease

 Symptoms of Parkinson’s disease can often be effectively controlled for years with medication.

 Levodopa -- also called L-dopa -- is the drug most often prescribed.
 The body metabolizes it to produce dopamine.
 Giving dopamine directly is ineffective, since the brain's natural defense blocks it from being used by the body.
 To suppress nausea and other possible side effects, levodopa is used in conjunction with a related drug called carbidopa.
 The combination is commercially known as Sinemet.

 Rarely, a patient cannot tolerate carbidopa and will take levodopa alone.
 If you take only levodopa, it's important not to take it at the same time as food or vitamins containing vitamin B-6, which interferes with its effectiveness.

 Most doctors try to postpone starting patients on levodopa as long as possible because the drug tends to lose effectiveness over time.
 However, there is some controversy about waiting to begin treatment with levodopa because it can be so beneficial.
 Researchers have thus investigated ways to offset the loss of effectiveness.